You can see our other Friday the 13th lists here. Today, it’s time for Friday the 13th Part VII: The New Blood (1988), aka, Jason Vs. Carrie.

 During Tina’s epic telekinetic beat-down of Jason, she uses her powers to cause a nearby furnace to do this:

 To accomplish this effect, they used a rigged apparatus to actually capture the ignition on film.
-In that moment, you are actually watching Kane Hodder truly being set on fire, an effect which normally accomplished at the time via trick photography.
-Hodder stayed on fire for a record-setting 40 seconds.
+In that moment, you are actually watching Kane Hodder truly being set on fire, an effect normally accomplished at the time via trick photography.
+Hodder stayed on fire for a then-record-setting 40 seconds.

 12. Fatal Attraction ruined New Blood‘s original ending